5.2.4 Image Processing Acceleration

 source /opt/tros/humble/setup.bash

-# Copy the required configuration files from the installation path of TogetheROS.
+# Copy required configuration files for the example from TogetheROS installation path.

 cp -r /opt/tros/${TROS_DISTRO}/lib/hobot_cv/config/ .